-Wrongful Death Lawyer in Atlanta, GA
+Atlanta, GA Wrongful Death Lawyer

-There is nothing more tragic than serious injury or death of a loved one—but when someone close to you is hurt because of the negligence of another, the tragedy is often harder to bear.
+There is nothing more tragic than the serious injury or death of a loved one.
+But when someone close to you is hurt because of the negligence of another, the tragedy is often harder to bear.

-- Who can file the lawsuit
+- Who can file the wrongful death claim

 - What damages are available